Bonne année !

 Also, here are 2 episodes for you on January traditions in France:

-Well, today I’ll tell you everything you need to know about French trains, and much more ; when and why you should use the railway, the cheapest places to buy a ticket, why you wouldn’t be on this page right now without the train…
+Well, today I’ll tell you everything you need to know about French trains: best times to take train, the cheapest places to buy a ticket, the french railway network & much more!

 Once you got your train ticket, before getting on the train, « il faut le composter »: punching/validating it in a machine.
 These machines are usually yellow.
 It means that you cannot use this ticket again.